Last updated on January 4, 2026

 Karn, Scion of Urza | Illustration by Chase Stone

-Colorless planeswalkers are planeswalkers that don't have any colored mana symbols in their casting costs.
-They follow the same rule as artifacts given this versatility because some are overpriced compared to what a similar card would cost if it had a color requirement.
+Colorless planeswalkers are planeswalkers that don't have any colored mana symbols in their casting costs or rules text.
+They follow the same color identity rules as most artifacts, and many are overpriced compared to what a similar card would cost if it had a color requirement.

 It's an unfortunate truth that Karn, Living Legacy is one of the worst Karns WotC has printed.
-It comes in with 4 loyalty counters for 4-mana but fails to take much initiative with its available abilities simply making a tapped mana rock or giving you a card (that you also need to pay mana for).
+It comes in with 4 loyalty counters for 4 mana but fails to take much initiative with its available abilities, simply making a tapped Powerstone or giving you a card (that you also need to pay mana for).

-It's ultimate creates an emblem that turns your artifacts into weapons capable of pinging any target for 1 damage.
-This is underwhelming to say the least and doesn't make up for the lackluster start this card has.
-Overall, this card fails to deliver in multiple fronts, and that makes it quite hard to find a spot for it in Standard, let alone anywhere with a higher bar like Modern or Legacy.
+Its ultimate creates an emblem that turns your artifacts into weapons capable of pinging any target for 1 damage.
+This is underwhelming to say the least, and doesn't make up for the lackluster start this card has.
+Overall, this card fails to deliver in multiple fronts, and wasn't quite good enough for Standard, let alone formats with higher barriers to entry, like Modern or Legacy.

-With that out of the way, this Karn is unique because it's best when built around other cards, while the colorless planeswalkers don't need a lot of effort to be good.
+Karn, Scion of Urza is unique because it's best when built around other cards, whereas the other colorless planeswalkers don't need a lot of effort to be good.
 You ideally want to build an artifact-heavy deck so that you can start creating massive Constructs left and right when this thing enters the battlefield.

-The other planeswalker with multiple appearances in competitive play through his printings is Ugin, and Ugin, the Ineffable shows how fearsome it can be.
+Ugin, the Ineffable shows how fearsome this ethereal spirit dragon can be.
 While this Ugin doesn't have tons of abilities, it does have one that not many planeswalkers have: a static ability that lets you play your colorless spells for cheaper.

 This card synergizes better when built around, but its other two abilities are powerful.
 Ugin can start creating a small army that gives you card advantage when they die or gets rid of some annoying card on your opponent's side of the field.